bounceme/rjsx-compile/README.md

 requirements:

-emacs with js2-mode installed from the package manager
+emacs with rjsx-mode installed from the package manager

 sed